-As the understanding of process safety has increased over the last few decades, so countries health and safety legislation have been updated.
+As the understanding of process safety has increased over the last few decades, countries health and safety legislation has also been updated.
 There is a general trend to changes in wording of legislation from talking about identifying and understanding hazards to eliminating or minimising risks.
 The question is what does that looks like in practical terms and how far should it be taken?

 Understanding the risks of the plant still starts with some kind of Hazard Identification process.
 This will be in the form of a Hazard and Operability Study, a Process Hazard Review or similar.
 The type of review will depend on the complexity of the process.

 The risk assessment process then has two inputs, likelihood identified events and the severity of the consequence.

 Assessment of Consequence –The assessment of the consequence should consider the level of impact to people and the scale of that impact i.e. how many people will be affected and how badly.
 Consequence assessment will be a topic of future blogs.

 Assessment of Likelihood –For the assessment of likelihood there are several techniques that should be considered depending on the complexity of the plant equipment and the severity of the consequence, as per the table below.